Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Introduction and brief historical survey

-It is not possible to give here all the story of such a subject, from Bernoulli--Kummer--Herbrand classical context, the initiating work of Iwasawa, Leopoldt, Greenberg, on the conjectures, then the deep results obtained by Ribet--Mazur--Wiles--Thaine--Rubin--Kolyvagin--Solo\-mon--Greither--Coates--Sinnott, and others, on cyclotomy and $p$-adic $\BL$-functions, also giving the Iwasawa formulation of the Main Theorem (see e.g., \cite{Gree1,Gree2}), which is less precise than the expected results for finite extensions, but more conceptual in broader contexts.
+It is difficult to give here the full story of such a subject, from Bernoulli, Kummer, Herbrand classical context, the initiating work of Iwasawa, Leopoldt, Greenberg, on the conjecture, then the deep results obtained by Ribet, Mazur, Wiles, Thaine, Rubin, Kolyvagin, Solomon, Greither, Coates, Sinnott, and others, on cyclotomy and $p$-adic $\BL$-functions.
+Several papers also give the Iwasawa formulation of the Main Theorem (see e.g., \cite{Gree1, Gree2}), in terms of $p$-adic $\BL$-functions, a generalizable feature to many fields.
+The fundamental difference, regarding finite $p$-extensions, is that, in Iwasawa's theory, capitulation kernels are hidden in statements using pseudo-isomorphisms, whence only giving results for the projective limit of the $p$-class groups in the $\Z_p$-extensions and, in general, no precise information is available in the finite layers (it's quite clear in a numerical setting that any possible structure occurs in the first layers, up to the algebraic regularity predicted by Iwasawa's theory; see for instance the numerical computations given in Kraft--Schoof--Pagani \cite{KS1995,Paga2022}).
+A clear result about capitulation kernels is given in Grandet--Jaulent \cite[Th\'eor\`eme, p.
+214]{GJ}